Cam Gallagher Player Props: Guardians vs. Royals

 Cam Gallagher At The Plate

-- In 30.3% of his 33 games this season, Gallagher has picked up at least one hit.
-He's also had three multi-hit games.
+- Gallagher has picked up a hit in 29.4% of his 34 games this year, with at least two hits in 8.8% of those games.

-- He has not hit a long ball in his 33 games this season.
+- He has not hit a long ball in his 34 games this year.

-- Gallagher has driven in a run in four games this season (12.1%), including two games with multiple runs batted in.
+- In four games this season (11.8%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.